 If you want to do it well, describing people’s appearance in English can be tricky and requires a lot of detail.

-So today, let’s look at 72 appearance adjectives to describe people in English.
+So today, let’s look at 72 adjectives to describe appearance in English.

 Adjectives for Body Shapes